lukasx999/diagware/README.md

 ## Notes

-- Login is functional
+- Housekeeping is 2nd priority
-- breakpoints?
-- popups functional now

 ## TODO

+- [ ] Diagnosis breakpoints
 - [ ] crosscompile to aarch64 -> rsync binary only
 - [ ] Set breakpoints for states
 - [ ] make `next` move to next state and execute that state